cuducos/wed/README.md

 🌤 26°C (feels like 27°C)  ☔ 40% chance of rain & 10% humidity 💨 4.2 km/h W
 ```

-Or with a JSON output:
+Or with a JSON output (:warning: this is not implemented yet):

 ```console
 $ wed --when "2022-07-09" --location "Ottawa, ON" --json